marialee222/atm/README.md

  - Ensured that the application's layout is responsive and adapts well to different screen sizes and devices.

 ## How to Run
-To run the ToDo App on your machine, follow these steps:
+To run the ATM App on your machine, follow these steps:

 	1. Clone the repository to your local machine. git clone https://github.com/marialee222/atm.git